-A sibling who has been formally offered a place will be considered as if he or she were on roll for the purposes of oversubscription priority.
-Eligible siblings are those on roll in Reception to Year 11 (or in the school sixth form) or with a formal offer of admission to those year groups.
-Eligibility for sibling priority where this is part of the school's arrangements is not a guarantee of admission.
-Oversubscription criteria for this school are detailed in key information above .
+A sibling who has been offered an in-year place will be considered as if he or she were on roll for the purposes of oversubscription priority where a child seeks admission at the normal round.
+Children must be on roll in year groups Reception to Year 11 or in a school's sixth form or post-16 setting to be eligible as siblings for admissions purposes.
+Eligibility for sibling priority (if this is part of the school's arrangements) is not a guarantee of admission.
+Oversubscription criteria for this school are detailed above .
 Supplementary Information Form or SIF A form in addition to the LA common application form.
 Some schools use SIFs to collect information necessary to apply one or more of their oversubscription criteria.
-SIFs need only be completed to provide information related to a specific oversubscription criterion, not by applicants who aren't seeking priority according to those criteria.
-An application form must be completed in all cases.
+SIF SIFs need only be completed to provide information related to a specific oversubscription criterion, not by applicants who aren't seeking priority according to those criteria.
+An application form must also be completed in all cases.
 Tie breaker To distinguish between children in an oversubscription criterion, priority will be determined based on distance between home and school.
 This is measured in a straight line from an entrance door of the residential dwelling to the centre of the main entrance to the school site using Devon LA's Geographical Information System (GIS).
 Children who live closer to the school have a higher priority for admission.
 Where two or more children reside within a block of flats, they will be deemed to live at an equal distance from the school.
 If the tiebreaker above is not enough to distinguish between applicants in an oversubscription criterion, there will be a random ballot.
 This will be undertaken by a person independent of the school by the operation of an electronic list randomiser.
 Random allocation will not be applied to multiple birth siblings (twins and triplets etc.) from the same family tied for the final place.
 Schools will admit them all.
 Uniform Children attending many schools are expected to wear a uniform.
 Where this is the case, information about where this can be purchased and support for families who may be unable to afford items of uniform will be available from the school office and website.
 Waiting Lists Schools will operate a waiting list for each year group until the end of the academic year.
 This will be maintained by the LA on behalf of the school and shared with the school.
 Waiting lists will only contain the names of children who have formally applied and been refused admission.
 Children's positions on the waiting list will be determined solely in accordance with a school's oversubscription criteria.
 Positions will be reordered whenever anyone is added to or leaves the waiting list.
 Therefore, a child's name can go up or down on the list.
 The length of time on a waiting list does not affect a child's position.
 Parents must confirm they wish the child to remain on the waiting list when requested to do so and must reapply at the end of the academic year.
-This is to ensure the list is kept up to date. © Devon County Cour ncil 2021
+This is to ensure the list is kept up to date. © Devon County Cour ncil 2023

-Exceptional Social or Medical Need for Admission Supplementary Information Form 2022-23
+Cheriton Bishop Community Primary School Exceptional Social or Medical Need for Admission Supplementary Information Form 2024-25